pedronachtigall/ToxCodAn/Guide/README.md

 conda deactivate
 ```

-It is now a good idea to manually check the decisions made by ChimeraKiller.
-After we check the calls by ChimeraKiller we can concatenate the good fastas together.
+:warning: It is now a good idea to manually check the decisions made by ChimeraKiller.
+After we thoroughly check the calls by ChimeraKiller, we can concatenate the good fastas together.
 We will do this in the next section…

 ## Clustering